biolink/biolink-model/docs/PhysicalEntity.md

  *  is_a: [NamedThing](NamedThing.md) - a databased entity or concept/class

+## Uses Mixins

+ *  mixin: [PhysicalEssence](PhysicalEssence.md) - Semantic mixin concept.
+Pertains to entities that have physical properties such as mass, volume, or charge.

-## Mixin for
+## Children

- * [AnatomicalEntity](AnatomicalEntity.md) (mixin)  - A subcellular location, cell type or gross anatomical part
- * [MaterialSample](MaterialSample.md) (mixin)  - A sample is a limited quantity of something (e.g. an individual or set of individuals from a population, or a portion of a substance) to be used for testing, analysis, inspection, investigation, demonstration, or trial use.
+ * [MaterialSample](MaterialSample.md) - A sample is a limited quantity of something (e.g. an individual or set of individuals from a population, or a portion of a substance) to be used for testing, analysis, inspection, investigation, demonstration, or trial use.
 [SIO]
- * [MolecularEntity](MolecularEntity.md) (mixin)  - A gene, gene product, small molecule or macromolecule (including protein complex)

 ## Referenced by class